-The Division's Water and Sanitation Division directs the operational functions, construction, and capital improvement programs for ten (10) County Service Areas.
-Additionally, the Division provides contract service operation, maintenance, and management for multiple public agencies, including MRFRP, for their sanitary sewer system facilities and collection systems.
-The Department's FOG Source Control Program addresses all mandatory SSMP provisions as outlined in Section D, 13 (vii) FOG Control Program of SWRCB Order No. 2006-0003.
+The Department's Water and Sanitation Division directs the operational functions, construction, and capital improvement programs for ten (10) County Service Areas.
+Additionally, the Division provides contract service operation, maintenance, and management for multiple public agencies, including MNRP, for their sanitary sewer system facilities and collection systems.
+All wastewater from MNRP is ultimately collected by VVWRA facilities for treatment and disposal.
+As a result, all FOG discharges shall be regulated in accordance with the VVWRA FOG Control Guidance provided in Appendix O. Any issues not regulated by the VVWRA FOG Control Guidance will default to the Division's FOG Control Program.
+The Division's FOG Source Control Program addresses all mandatory SSMP provisions as outlined in Section

+D, 13 (vii) FOG Control Program of SWRCB Order No. 2006-0003.
+Further information on the Division's FOG Control Program is provided in Appendix L.

-The Department's FOG Source Control Program helps reduce the amount of fats, oils and grease discharged into the sanitary sewer system, by including:
+The Division's FOG Source Control Program helps reduce the amount of fats, oils and grease discharged into the sanitary sewer system, by including:

-- A. The Legal Authority (An Ordinance for Regulating the Use and Construction of Public Wastewater Facilities, Ordinance No. SD-80-9), adopted on December 31, 1980 by ordinance of the Board of Supervisors for San Bernardino County. - B. Enforcement of compliance is provided through the San Bernardino County, Land Use Services Department, Building and Safety Division with regard to Source Control.
+- A. The Legal Authority (An Ordinance for Regulating the Use and Construction of Public Wastewater Facilities, Ordinance No. SD-80-9), adopted on December 31, 1980 by ordinance of the Board of Supervisors for the County of San Bernardino. - B. Enforcement of compliance is provided through the San Bernardino County, Land Use Services Department, Building and Safety Division with regard to Source Control.
 Building and Safety utilizes "Appendix H" of the Uniform Plumbing Code titled "Recommended Procedures for Design, Construction, and Installation of Commercial Kitchen Grease Interceptors."
-Building and Safety's inspector ensures compliance with all FOG related design standards for grease removal devices/structures and ensures that all operation and maintenance requirements are implemented and practiced. - C. Best Management Practices (BMP) requirements: provided to all businesses that can, or have the potential to, produce FOG; includes record keeping and reporting requirements. - D. Authority of Division inspectors to inspect grease producing facilities and have the authority to inspect and enforce the FOG Source Control Program. - E. Identification of all sanitary sewer system pipeline sections subject to the accumulation of FOG that can produce blockages, establishing a cleaning and maintenance schedule for each sewer pipeline section. - F. Development and implementation of source control measures for all sources of FOG discharged into the sanitary sewer system for each sewer pipeline section identified. - G. Implementation of a plan and schedule for a public education outreach program that promotes proper disposal of FOG.
+The Building and Safety's inspector ensures compliance with all FOG related design standards for grease removal devices/structures and ensures that all operation and maintenance requirements are implemented and practiced. - C. Best Management Practices (BMP) requirements: provided to all businesses that can, or have the potential to, produce FOG; includes record keeping and reporting requirements. - D. Authority of Division inspectors to inspect grease producing facilities and have the authority to inspect and enforce the FOG Source Control Program. - E. Identification of all sanitary sewer system pipeline sections subject to the accumulation of FOG that can produce blockages, establishing a cleaning and maintenance schedule for each sewer pipeline section. - F. Development and implementation of source control measures for all sources of FOG discharged into the sanitary sewer system for each sewer pipeline section identified. - G. Implementation of a plan and schedule for a public education outreach program that promotes proper disposal of FOG.